erinvdoyle/flowerfarm/README.md

    To achieve a visually pleasing web experience that evokes a connection to nature and invites its visitors to plan either a day or an event out at the farm.

 2. SCOPE -
    - i.
-An enticing landing page that displays the beauty of the farm's flowers while inviting visitors to explore the site with a simple layout.
+An enticing landing page witha simple layout that displays the beauty of the farm's flowers while inviting visitors to explore the site.
    - ii.
 A feel good origin story about literal and metaphorical black sheep and a mission statement to connect with the reader.
    - iii.
 Visit and Events pages to display what the farm offers.